Jamie Beadsworth

 Jamie Beadsworth (born 11 June 1985) is an Australian water polo player who competed in the 2008 and 2012 Summer Olympics.

-Jamie had a stroke April 1, 2011 after being kicked in the neck accidentally at a National Water Polo League game.
-Jamie claimed to feel a little uneasy and assumed he was concuss so his partner Leah drove him straight from the game to hospital where neurosurgeons determined he had in fact suffered a stroke.
-With no preexisting conditions or family history of heart failure/issues, the stroke was dubbed a freak accident, Beadssworth stating, "I was more concerned that my health was 100 per cent rather than (about) my water polo future,".
+Beadsworth had a stroke on April 1, 2011 after being kicked in the neck accidentally at a National Water Polo League game.
+Beadsworth claimed to feel a little uneasy and assumed he was concussed so his partner Leah drove him straight from the game to hospital where neurosurgeons determined he had in fact suffered a stroke.
+With no preexisting conditions or family history of heart failure/issues, the stroke was dubbed a freak accident, Beadsworth stating, "I was more concerned that my health was 100 per cent rather than (about) my water polo future".

-Competing in the 2008 Summer Olympics ranking 8th and again in the 2012 Summer Olympics ranking 7th.
+His sister is national water polo player, Gemma Beadsworth.